 My 2022 visit and interview with owner Paul.

-Epic need little introduction to my regular Forum members having been a site Sponsor for nearly two decades.
+Epic need little introduction to my regular readers, having been a site Sponsor for nearly two decades.
 In February 2022 I popped up to see their showroom and interview one of the company directors, Paul.

 And there was Paul, with his customary beaming smile.
 As I was to find out later though, under the surface much has changed with the trade and smiles are in short supply due to a perfect storm of pressures affecting importers like Epic.
 This wasn’t going to be my easiest interview!